How Set and Measure Your Content Marketing Goals

 How Do Most Content Marketers Measure Up?

-If you’re having trouble measuring the worth of your content marketing, you’re not alone.
-Only 39 percent of marketers believe they are at least somewhat successful at tracking ROI.
-Just 8 percent say they are very successful.
+If you’re having trouble measuring the value of your content marketing, you’re not alone.
+Only 39% of marketers believe they are at least somewhat successful at tracking ROI.
+Just 8% say they are very successful.

 This leaves a lot of room for improvement.
 It also indicates that gaining a huge competitive edge may lie in your ability to track and measure your content.
 The bottom line is, most content marketers aren’t getting their marketing metrics right, despite all the marketing technology available today.

-Less than half of B2B marketers – about 46 percent – are satisfied that their marketing metrics are aligned with their content marketing goals.
+Less than half of B2B marketers – about 46% – are satisfied that their marketing metrics are aligned with their content marketing goals.
 More often than not, marketers are simply not tracking the right metrics.

 How can you make your analytics align with your goals and support a goal-focused content marketing strategy?

 First, it goes back to establishing your KPIs – and really digging deep to determine which ones matter, right now, for your organization.
 A lot of marketers just use general marketing metrics but fail to interpret the most essential for your business.

 “It makes no difference whatsoever what MY most important content marketing metric is – the real question is: what metric, what key performance indicator is most important to your business?
 No two marketers’ objectives are exactly alike.
 What matters is aligning against business goals, not all the abstract things you can measure.”

 -Rebecca Lieb, strategic advisor and former digital advertising and media analyst for Altimeter Group